 A padel court is different.
 There are three separate components that have to come together on the same job site at the same time, and each one comes from a different source.

 Third, you need a certified installation crew to assemble the court once the materials arrive.
-Most international manufacturers historically flew their own teams to the US to do this.
+Most international manufacturers have historically flown their own teams to the US to do this.
 That model works, but it is expensive, inflexible on timing, and creates real coordination risk when the install crew’s schedule does not align with when your foundation is ready and your materials actually arrive.

 This three-party supply chain is the main reason padel construction in the US has been complicated.
 We built US Padel Court Builders specifically to manage all three, because no one else was doing that from the US side.